reqres-api/reqres_rspec/README.md

 ```

 Description param text is started with `@description` and may be multiline.
-Each param text is started with `@params` and first word will be param name, then optionally `required`, then optionally type (`Integer`, `String` etc), and finally param description, which may be multiline as well.
+Each param text is started with `@param` and first word will be param name, then optionally `required`, then optionally type (`Integer`, `String` etc), and finally param description, which may be multiline as well.

 ### Sample rspec test